ivanoats/contentful-jekyll/README.md

 And most importantly, static sites are simple.
 They are easier to debug and optimize, because there are fewer "moving parts".
 For example, on Aerobatic, getting a site online and globally distributed is three steps:

 ## Getting started with Aerobatic

+[Aerobatic](https://www.aerobatic.com) offers a hosting service specifically tailored to static website publishing, that is simple and powerful.

 1. Install NodeJS.
 If you haven't already, see the [downloads page](https://nodejs.org/en/download/).